Here to Help Learning Speakers

 “I went to Beth Mora’s Smart Cookie workshop that really hit home and left me in tears (in a good way… like an “ah ha!” moment).” -Libby P.

-Keeping Your “SmartCookie” Challenged Is your second grader building a fusion reactor in your backyard or calculating rates of speed and velocity?
-Forrest and Beth Mora’s daughter, SmartCookie #1 received her Bachelor’s and Master’s Degree in three short years at 21 years of age and is a state-certified teacher.
-Their son, SmartCookie #2 and twin to #1, received a 104% in Calculus 2 in his senior year of high school and reads C++ programming textbooks for enjoyment.
+Is your second grader building a fusion reactor in your backyard or calculating rates of speed and velocity?
+Forrest and Beth Mora’s daughter, SmartCookie #1, received her Bachelor’s and Master’s Degrees in three short years at 21 years of age and is a state-certified teacher.
+Their son, SmartCookie #2 and twin to #1, received a 104% in Calculus 2 in his senior year of high school and read C++ programming textbooks for enjoyment.
 Join Beth Mora as she travels back through time to when their “smartcookies” were in their elementary years.
-Beth candidly shares her journey home educating her two academically advanced children and learn how she kept the wheels of opportunity turning.
-She will also share the results of an interview she did with each of her “smartcookies” who are now adults.
+Beth candidly shares her journey home educating, her two academically advanced children.
+Learn how she kept the wheels of opportunity turning.
+She will also share the results of an interview with each of her “smartcookies” who are now adults.
 Learn what worked and what didn’t.
 If you have a “smartcookie”, you won’t want to miss this unique perspective.

 “You are such and inspiration to me.
 Your energy, wisdom, safety, conviction, and HUMOR are a godsend.
 I’ll never be able to thank you enough.”-Midori S.

-So Smart But He Can’t Find His Shoes Why can my academically gifted student calculate geometric ratios but he can’t find his shoes?
-If can be baffling, can’t it?
-One moment you’re conversing with your gifted student about the latest research on genetics and the next moment he’s arguing with you that his Superman cape can sustain flight because it has super powers.
-Gifted children often experience what’s called “asynchronous development,” or out of sync development.
+Why can my academically gifted student calculate geometric ratios but can’t find his shoes?
+It can be baffling, can’t it?
+One moment, you’re conversing with your gifted student about the latest genetics research, and the next moment, he’s arguing with you that his Superman cape can sustain flight because it has superpowers.
+Gifted children often experience “asynchronous development” or out-of-sync development.
 How do you meet the developmental and academic needs of a gifted learner?
-Not an easy answer but one that Beth Mora will address in detail from experience with her two academically gifted kids.
+It is not an easy answer but one that Beth Mora will address in detail from experience with her two academically gifted kids.

 “Listened to your talk at the Phoenix convention today.
 Loved it!
 Wish it was longer!!!
 Thank you so much for making me feel like I can do this!!!” -Megan M.

-Getting Your Ducks in a Row: Preparing for your first year of homeschooling You have made the decision to homeschool, or maybe you are still exploring the possibility.
+You have decided to homeschool or are still exploring the possibility.
 You want to know what it will take to adopt homeschooling as an educational choice.
-What are the sink or swim decisions that need to be made?
+What are the sink-or-swim decisions?
 What are the quick-start steps to homeschooling?
 What homeschool resources are valuable for additional research?
-Join Beth Mora, veteran homeschool mom for an overview of home education and get your questions answered!
+Join Beth Mora, veteran homeschool mom, for a detailed overview of home education and get your questions answered!

 “Thank you so much.
 It is a blessing having your ministry and homeschool experience encourage us as we start for the first time homeschooling in the fall!” -Rebecca C.